elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 Unfortunately this time we cannot simply change `handle_info/2`, the operation responsible for cleaning the ETS table, to a synchronous operation.
 Instead we need to find a way to guarantee the registry has processed the `:DOWN` notification sent when the bucket crashed.

-An easy way to do so is by sending a synchronous request to the registry: because messages are processed in order, if the registry replies to a request sent after the `Agent.stop` call, it means it the `:DOWN` message has been processed.
+An easy way to do so is by sending a synchronous request to the registry: because messages are processed in order, if the registry replies to a request sent after the `Agent.stop` call, it means that the `:DOWN` message has been processed.
 Let's do so by creating a "bogus" bucket, which is a synchronous request, after `Agent.stop` in both tests:

 ```elixir